bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 years or so, it was probably time to try out a new IDE.
 Everything has Vim bindings nowadays (including Jupyter), and I mostly just use the standard commands anyways.
-The appealing thing about VSCode is the ability to manage Jupyter notebooks alongside my code files, which I always found super annoying switching back and forth between.
+The appealing thing about VSCode is the ability to manage Jupyter notebooks alongside my code files, which solved an annoyance I always had switching back and forth between tools.

 The last piece of technology I wanted to play with was Cloudflare Workers and the related developer platform.
 To be honest, the reason for this